Celebrant Services

-Funerals or memorial services may be about the person who died, but they are for the people who continue to live and need a ceremony to process their grief.
+Funeral services (also known as memorial services if the body is not present) may be about the person who died, but they are for the people who continue to live and need a ceremony to process their grief.

 Avoiding holding a service often results in emotional trouble months later.
-However, a traditional “one-size-fits-all” service can leave bereaved families feeling just as emotionally unsatisfied.
+However, a traditional “one-size-fits-all” service can leave bereaved families feeling emotionally unsatisfied and empty.

 What is a Funeral Celebrant?